Abhishek-chillal/blog_web_application/README.md

 - HTML, CSS, JavaScript: Front-end technologies for creating an intuitive and responsive user interface.
 - XAMPP: Local development environment that bundles Apache, MySQL, and PHP for easy setup.

-## Contributing

-If you welcome contributions to your project, explain how others can contribute.
-For example, you can include a guide on how to submit pull requests.

 ## License